mbeiter/util/BUILD.md

 **Note** that the version setting will not affect the `build-tools` component, because it is not part of the main Maven project!
 It is intentionally kept separate to allow referencing it as a build properties root from within the project.

-### Build the release bits and site
+### Build the release bits and site, and push the release bits to Maven Central staging

-See above.
 Using the "release" profile is mandatory, and the Fortify 'Quick View' must be clean.

+The "codesigning" profile is mandatory, as the bits will not be accepted by the upstream repository without a signature.

+    mvn clean deploy site -P fortify,release,codesigning -DFORTIFY_VERSION=4.20 mvn com.fortify.ps.maven.plugin:sca-maven-plugin:scan -P fortify -DFORTIFY_VERSION=4.20

+For automated builds on a single-user machine, it is okay to specify the passphrase of the GPG signing key:

+    mvn clean deploy site -P fortify,release,codesigning -Dgpg.passphrase=keyPassphrase -DFORTIFY_VERSION=4.20
+    mvn com.fortify.ps.maven.plugin:sca-maven-plugin:scan -P fortify -DFORTIFY_VERSION=4.20

 ### Stage the site